christopherwhull/aircraft-dashboard/wiki/Logo_Management.md

 # Logo Management

-Aircraft Dashboard includes a comprehensive logo management system for airlines and aircraft manufacturers.
+AirSquawk includes a comprehensive logo management system for airlines and aircraft manufacturers.
 This page covers the logo media pack generator, logo storage, and how logos are used throughout the system.

 ## Logo Media Pack Generator